 We will communicate and work with the receiving setting to ensure as smooth a transition as possible for all children.
-We will share appropriate information to assist the smooth transition, in particular the age band related assessment information that we have collected.
+We will share appropriate information to assist the

 For schools and settings outside of Northumberland County Council, we will await contact from them and ask for your permission to share information before doing so.